Things To DoIn and near the Grafton Inn

 Grafton Trails & Outdoor Center

 As part of our resort fee, all Grafton Inn guests have access to trail passes and equipment rentals at Grafton Trails & Outdoor Center, a network of hiking, biking and ski trails right in the town of Grafton.
-Delight in skiing, snowshoeing, tubing, fat biking, and sleigh rides in the winter, or visit in the summer for mountain biking, swimming, hiking, canoeing, and summer camps for kids.
+Delight in skiing, snowshoeing, tubing, fat biking, and sleigh rides in the winter, or visit in the summer for mountain biking, swimming, hiking, and disc golf.

 Behind our Homestead building, Grafton’s swimming pond — fed by the Saxton’s River — is a perfect way for kids and families to cool off on a hot Vermont summer day!
 A shallow beach area is perfect for wading and splashing, and the deep end’s rocky wall is a launch pad for cannonballs.
 Lounge chairs line a open and spacious poolside patio.